 It’s a great value proposition.
 As mentioned above, the Monsieur Ranomo is probably the most affordable mechanical chronograph to be offered by any watch microbrand.
 In fact, to my knowledge Seagull’s own Zi Zuan watch is the only mechanical chronograph that can be had for less.
 If you have always thought that owning a mechanical chronograph was a costly, 4 figure affair, you can now own one (a panda/reverse panda dial no less!) at a very affordable price.
-There’s certain areas that I think Monsieur can improve on during the production phase, but as it is I think it’s already bang-for-buck.
+There’s certain areas that I think Monsieur can improve on, but as it is I think it’s already bang-for-buck.

 - Case Diameter: 38 mm Case

 - Total Weight: 40 g (Miyota 0S21)/ 46.5 g (Seagull ST1901)

 - Case Material: 316L

 - Back Plate: Engraved Steel/ Sapphire Crystal Exhibition Back

 - Buckle Material: Stainless Steel

 - Dial Window Material: K1 Domed Sapphire Coated

 - Display: Chronograph

 - Movement: Japanese Miyota 0S21/ Seagull ST1901 Hand-Wound